atighineanu/CasperQA/README.md

-# CasperQA - is an automation tool for an given kubernetes-Caasp cluster
+# CasperQA - is an automation tool for a given kubernetes-Caasp cluster

 ### options: